szhaider/UNICEF_Assessment/README.md

 #### 03_output 📁

--   Contains all the output files produced by the project:
+-   Contains all the clean data and output file produced by the project:
     -   status.dta [cleaned data for Off-Track and On-Track countries]
     -   indicators.dta [cleaned data for ANC4 & SBA indicators in long format UNICEF Global Data Repository]
     -   births.dta [cleaned projected births (000s) data from the UN World Population Prospects, 2022]
+    -   Final_Report.HTML [Final output document with the chart and a short explanation]

 #### 04_figures 📁